 - A. Poly-Crete SL is supplied in pre-measured units consisting of one pail of resin, one container of hardener and one bag of aggregate (powder).
 Pour the Poly-Crete SL resin into a metal 5-gallon pail; scrape bottom and sides with a mix stick to assure that all material is transferred to the mix bucket.
-Use the Poly-Crete pail to scrape the mix stick, never scrape your mix stick on the side of the mix pail.
+Use the Poly-Crete pail to scrape the mix stick, never scrape the mix stick on the side of the mix pail.
 Pour all of the Poly-Crete SL hardener into the center of the mix bucket.
 (If using Poly-Crete Natural SL with pigment, add the pigment to the resin and hardener.)
 Next, using a 1⁄2" 850 RPM drill with a 4" dispersion blade, mix the resin and hardener for 30 seconds.
 Slowly add the Poly-Crete SL aggregate to the resin and hardener and mix at 850 RPM for 1 minute.
-PRODUCT MUST BE MIXED WITH A 4" DISPERSION BLADE AND A 1⁄2" VARIABLE SPEED 850 RPM DRILL. \DO NOT ADD HARDENER TO RESIN UNTIL BATCH IS READY FOR MIXING\. \FAILURE TO ADD ALL POLY-CRETE SL AGGREGATE WILL RESULT IN IMPROPER CURE OF MATERIAL\ - B. Pour the entire batch onto the floor and spread with a 1⁄2 V notched squeegee.
-Each kit of Poly-Crete SL will yield 40-42 SF/kit.
+PRODUCT MUST BE MIXED WITH A 4" DISPERSION BLADE AND A 1⁄2" VARIABLE SPEED 850 RPM DRILL.
+DO NOT ADD HARDENER TO RESIN UNTIL BATCH IS READY FOR MIXING.
+FAILURE TO ADD ALL POLY-CRETE SL AGGREGATE WILL RESULT IN IMPROPER CURE OF MATERIAL. - B. Pour the entire batch onto the floor and spread with a 1⁄2 V notched squeegee.
+Each kit of Poly-Crete SL will yield 40-42 square feet per kit.
 Check squeegee every 1,000 square feet for wear.
 Have a new squeegee ready to avoid interruption in the process. - C. Use a flat trowel to cut in edges, drains and around equipment.
-For continuity of finish and to ensure that new batches of material are blended together without transition lines, use even pressure and trowel at a low angle using a sweeping motion. - D. To remove squeegee lines and help the material level, immediately Loop Roll the material after it has been placed.
+For continuity of finish and to ensure that new batches of material are blended together without transition lines, use even pressure and trowel at a low angle using a sweeping motion.
+To remove squeegee lines and help the material level, immediately Loop Roll the material after it has been placed.
 The material should be rolled straight forward and back, picking up the roller with each pass; this will avoid leaving divots in the floor.
 After the squeegee lines have been removed, the floor should be cross rolled side to side along the entire wet edge.
-The final cross roll should be completed within 12 minutes of mixing the product at 70°F. - E. Wear spiked shoes while broadcasting aggregate up into the air and let it fall onto the floor.
-Make sure the broadcast is dispersed evenly over the entire floor area at a rate of 0.8 lbs per square foot.
-Wait 15 minutes from start of mix before beginning the broadcast and complete broadcasting within 30 minutes from start of mix.
-Do not roll or walk back into areas that have been broadcast.
-Allow Poly-Crete SL to cure for a minimum of 8 hours at 70°F. - F. Use a stiff bristle broom to sweep off excess aggregate.
-Use a vacuum to remove loose aggregate from around the edges and corners that are not accessible with a broom.
+The final cross roll should be completed within 12 minutes of mixing the product at 70°F. - D. While wearing spiked shoes, broadcast the chips up into the air and let them fall into the floor.
+Make sure the broadcast is dispersed evenly over the entire floor area at a rate of 0.1 lbs per square foot.
+Wait 15 minutes from the start of the mix before beginning the broadcast and complete broadcasting within 30 minutes from the start of the mix.
+Do not roll or walk back onto areas that have been broadcast.
+Allow Poly-Crete SL to cure for a minimum of 8 hours at 70°F. - E. Use a stiff bristle broom to sweep off excess chip.
+Use a vacuum to remove chips around the edges and corners that are not accessible with a broom.